netsys-lab/SCION-Path-Discovery/README.md

 This task consists of creating a detailed concept as well as planning the implementation of a high performance library providing optimal path selection for efficient multipath usage over SCION capable of dealing with the high requirements of BitTorrent

 ### Milestone(s)
-•	Concept of an optimal path selection for efficient multipath usage
+-	Concept of an optimal path selection for efficient multipath usage
-•	Architecture design including components, algorithms and design of the implementation
+-	Architecture design including components, algorithms and design of the implementation

+## Task 2.
+Implement Efficient Multipath over SCION
+This task contains the implementation of efficient multipath for BitTorrent over SCION in a portable software library.

+### Milestone(s)
+-	Working implementation

+## Task 3.
+Demonstrate library with BitTorrent over SCION
+This task includes the implementation of a demonstrator for the efficient multipath library developed in task 1 and 2 - BitTorrent over SCION - as well as adding a test suite for the library.

+### Milestone(s)
+-	Working BitTorrent over SCION implementation
+-	Continuous integration based testing

+## Task 4.
+Evaluation of Efficient Multipath in SCION library
+This task consists of performance measurements for different multipath scenarios, and processing the recommendations made from the security quickscan by Radically Open Security.
+Additionally, proper documentation is added so that third party developers can start using the library.

+### Milestone(s)
+-	Evaluation of test results and measurements and process outcome of security quickscan
+-	Release 1.0 version of the library
+-	Developer documentation